StarfireHunter/RedditVoteBot/README.md

 ## Getting Started

 1. Clone this repository or download the script `RedditVoteBot.py`.
-2. Install requirements: `pip install -r requirements.txt`.
+2. Install Praw: `pip install praw`.
 3. Install dotenv: `pip install python-dotenv`
 4. Register a Reddit application and obtain OAuth2 credentials by following the instructions [here](https://www.reddit.com/prefs/apps).
 5. Set the following environment variables in `.env` with your Reddit OAuth2 credentials: